neophob/PixelController/README.md

     pixelinvaders.layout.row1=NO_ROTATE,ROTATE_180
     #pixelinvaders.layout.row2=NO_ROTATE,NO_ROTATE

 Take a look at the config file, there are a lot of hints how to configure PixelController.
+You can start PixelController without touching the configuration file, by default the null output device is enabled.

 ### Main idea
 The main idea is, that you can create an nice looking Visual on your matrix by selecting the right "elements".
 The "elements" of a Visual are